-Jar candles can be used as emergency lighting or to add ambiance to the atmosphere of your home.
+Beeswax jar candles can be used as emergency lighting or to add ambiance to the atmosphere of your home.
 They make lovely hostess gifts and party favors.
 Get together with a group of friends and make a bunch as a fall craft that is as useful as they are beautiful.

 Why use beeswax for candles?

 While beeswax can seem expensive, don’t be tempted to skimp by purchasing cheaper paraffin wax.
 Beeswax is the only naturally occurring wax.
 Other cheaper waxes like paraffin wax and soy wax are made through chemical processes.
+The processing chemicals along with the chemicals used for dying and adding scent will pollute the air.

 A safe vegetarian alternative to beeswax is Candellila wax, made by sulfuric acid extraction from the wax slipper shrub (Euphorbia cerifera).
 However candelilla wax lacks many of the healthful qualities that beeswax has.
 Also, you can’t make your own candelilla wax, it requires laboratory equipment.
 Instructions on working with candelilla wax are beyond the scope of this post.